Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 With this tourist card you will have access to the best attractions in New York during your trip.
 You will pay for the days you want to use it, recommended for off-road travelers who don't want to miss anything!

 The New York Sightseeing Pass is a tourist card that gives you access to the most important attractions and points of interest in New York.
-The Sightseeing Pass, like other tourist cards, has several advantages: you save money and you save time waiting in line by avoiding the ticket booths of each attraction.
+The Sightseeing Pass, like other sightseeing passes, has several advantages: you save money and time by avoiding the ticket booths at each attraction.

 If you are going to visit New York in a big way for ten or fifteen days, this is the perfect pass for you as it will allow you to save about 30€ per day compared to buying an individual ticket for each attraction, not to mention the discounts in stores and restaurants that can help you save even more.

-Just like the New York Pass, the New York Sightseeing Day Pass works on a daily basis and each day is valid from activation until midnight.
-It has some differences with the other New York Sightseeing Passes, such as including credit to spend at attractions and a free meal at the restaurant of your choice from a list of popular sites in the city.
+Like the New York Pass, the New York Sightseeing Day Pass works by days and each day is valid from its activation until midnight.
+It has some differences from the other New York sightseeing passes, such as including credit to spend at attractions and a free meal at the restaurant of your choice from a list of popular sites in the city.

-How to choose the tourist pass that best suits your trip
+How to choose the right tourist pass for your trip

 Depending on which attractions you want to visit